-0.943 Home Management for Students with Special Needs (2 Hrs/Wk) 2 Credits management of time, energy, money and other family resources.
+0.943 Home Management for Students with Special Needs (2 Hrs/Wk) 2 Credits

+A course in general home management designed for the student with special needs.
+The course covers management of time, energy, money and other family resources.
 Explores the decision-making process and includes specific techniques for increasing management skills in the areas of clothing, food, housing, and family health.
 Cost-cutting techniques are emphasized in each area.